gbv/cocoda-db/CONTRIBUTING.md

 The configuration format should be restricted by JSON schema `config-schema.yml` to early catch configuration file errors.

+Config file `config.yml` is required by Dancer.

+Config file `catmandu.yml` is required by Catmandu.

 ## Tests

 Run all tests located in directory `t`.